Omnia-Agabani/Omnia/README.md

-# About me:
+# About me

-* Electronics engineering graduate and an entrepreneur.
+* Electronics engineering graduate and an entrepreneur
-* Enjoying life and taking risks to see what could happen next.
+* Enjoying life and taking risks to see what could happen next

-# Degrees:
+# Degrees

 * BA, Electronics Engineering
 * Sudan University of Science and Technology (2023)

-# Languages:
+# Languages

 1. Arabic
 2. English

-# Technologies:
+# Technologies

 1. MS Excel
 2. MS PowerPoint